jalal60/webdesign-example/README.md

-# Web Design
+# Web Design Example
-This is Full Resource for HTML Web Design code such as HTML, CSS, Javascript, Bootstrap, SASS, Responsive etc.
+This is Example of HTML, CSS, Javascript, Bootstrap, SASS, Responsive etc.